AndrewKassab/preciseplanner/README.md

   file.
 The user will be able to use this program to add more events to the file, check for the next upcoming event, see all shows within a specific time frame, and more.
+- Be aware the default make target is not yet complete, and only the testTime target is functional at the moment.

 # TODO LIST
 - Fix timetoString() in Show.cpp